Photo by Rawpixel.com / Shutterstock.com

 For our first Valentine’s Day, my husband brought home two dozen long-stem red roses.
-I told him he wasted money on a cliché that would be dead within a week.
+I told him he wasted money on a cliche that would be dead in a week.

-I’ve been obsessed with houseplants and their health benefits ever since I stumbled across landmark research conducted by NASA in the 1980s.
+I’ve been fascinated by houseplants and their health benefits ever since I stumbled across landmark research conducted by NASA in the 1980s.
 It documented the ability of particular houseplants to remove harmful substances like formaldehyde, benzene and trichloroethylene from indoor air.

 The main scientist behind NASA’s research, B.C.
 Wolverton, went on to conduct further studies and write books like “How to Grow Fresh Air: 50 House Plants That Purify Your Home or Office,” a personal favorite.